 This remuneration report must be read together with the remuneration policy which, to the extent necessary, should be regarded as forming part of this remuneration report.
-The remuneration granted to directors and members of the ExCom with respect to financial year 2023 is in line with the remuneration policy.
+The remuneration granted to directors and members of the ExCom with respect to financial year 2024 is in line with the remuneration policy.
 It is designed to support the company's high-performance culture and the creation of long-term sustainable value for its shareholders and promotes alignment with shareholders' interests by strongly encouraging executive ownership of shares in the company.
+The company regularly reviews investor feedback and the outcome of (advisory) shareholder votes on remuneration topics to understand key themes and potential changes.
+For this 2024 remuneration report, in response to feedback received, we have enhanced the disclosure relating to the structure of our compensation model, peer groups, and variable performance-related compensation and related target achievement.

-The remuneration report will be submitted to the approval of the annual shareholders' meeting of 24 April 2024.
+The remuneration report will be submitted to the approval of the annual shareholders' meeting of 30 April 2025.